frabjous/jhap-templates/documentation/author_guidelines.md

 > Fricker, Miranda.
 2007. *Epistemic Injustice: Power and Ethics of Knowing*.
 New York: Oxford University Press.

 If there are multiple authors, subsequent names begin with the given name.
-Journal articles should specify the volume, optionally the issue number, and page range as follows.
+Journal articles should specify the volume, optionally the issue number, and page range as follows:

 > Sultanescu, Olivia, and Claudine Verheggen.
 2019.
 “Davidson’s Answer to Kripke’s Sceptic.” *Journal for the History of Analytical Philosophy* 7(2): 9–28.

-The abbreviations “ed.” or “eds.” follow the name of editors prior to the date in works without a primary author:
+The abbreviations “ed.” or “eds.” follow the names of editors prior to the date in works without a primary author:

 > Biggs, Stephen, and Heimir Giersson, eds.
 2021. *The Routledge Handbook of Linguistic Reference*.
 New York: Routledge.

-Book chapters and anthology contributions place the editors' names after both the contribution title and book title, followed by the page range, place of publication and publisher.
+Book chapters and anthology contributions place the editors' names after both the contribution title and book title, followed by the page range, place of publication, and publisher.

 > Smith, Barry C. 1998.
 “On Knowing One’s Own Language.”
 In *On Knowing Our Own Minds*, edited by C. Wright, B. C. Smith, and C. Macdonald, 391–428.
 Oxford: Clarendon Press.